MrSavio/TFPT/README.md

-# Unreal Project Base
+# True First Person Template (TFPT)

-UE 5.5 project
+An advanced extension of the Anim Sample Project (GASP) UE 5.5 project, aiming to provide component and data driven item systems, UI with Common UI, and more.

 ### High Concept